• Skip to primary navigation

 • 1 knob of fresh ginger finely grated

-• 1 tablespoon chili bean sauce (mild alternative: tomato paste)
+• 1 tablespoons chili bean sauce (mild alternative: tomato paste)

 • 2 bay leaves

-• 4 blocks of vegan Japanese Curry Roux eg: S&B Golden Curry
+• 4 blocks vegan Japanese Curry Roux eg: S&B Golden Curry

-• 1 tablespoon plant milk eg: almond, soy, oat
+• 1 tablespoons plant milk eg: almond, soy, oat

 For Serving